danhales/linearalgebra/README.md

 ### Unary Operations (operations on a single `Matrix`)

-* `determinant(Matrix)` - recursively computes the determinant of a square matrix using the Laplace expansion
+* `determinant(Matrix)` - recursively computes the determinant of a square matrix using the Laplace expansion, O(n!).
+Not recommended for use.

 * `isDiagonal(Matrix)` - returns `true` if the `Matrix` is square and all nonzero entries (threshold-checked) are located on the diagonal

 * `isLowerTriangular(Matrix)` - returns `true` if all values below the diagonal are zero

+* `isPermutationMatrix(Matrix)` - returns `true` if the Matrix is all zeros, except for a single 1 in each row and each column

 * `isSparse(Matrix)` / `isSparse(Matrix, double)` - counts the number of (threshold-checked) zero entries.
 No-arg version returns `true` if there are no more nonzero entries than max{number of rows, number of columns}.
 Version that accepts a `double` allows user to specify the proportion explicitly.
 As of now, this is simply a check, and no optimizations for sparse matrices are carried out.